firgon/P9/README.md

-# LitReview
+# LITReview

-(This is an exercize project for OpenClassRoom)
+(This is an exercize project for OpenClassRooms)

 A social website to ask for critics about books or article, or to publish critics.
 You can follow users